huntdatacenter/docs/docs/service-desk/README.md

 ### Storage volume expansion

 You may expand the existing storage volumes inside your lab up to a maximum of 20TB.
-We recommend that you add new volumes if you need more.
+We will need separate orders for each individual volume you plan to expand.

 <div class="home" style="padding: 0px;"><div class="hero">
 <p class="action">